 Recent studies have found out that pecans have the ability to boost your immune system and are good at fighting cancer and heart disease.

-Anti-oxidants and Vitamin E
+9. High in Anti-oxidants and Vitamin E

 Pecans are antioxidant-rich which helps prevent plaque formation that causes hardening of the arteries.
 They’re rich in oleic acid, the healthy fat found in olives and avocado.
 They actually contain the highest amount of antioxidants of any tree nut.
 Antioxidants are substances that protect the cells of the body from free radical damage, which may help to prevent diseases such as Alzheimer’s and cancer.
 One of the antioxidants contained in pecans is Vitamin E. This important nutrient helps prevent the oxidation of lipids in the body, which can aid in prevention of clogged arteries and heart disease.